Sauli Zinovjev

 In January 2022 the pianist Víkingur Ólafsson premiered a new Piano concerto by Sauli Zinovjev with the Finnish Radio Symphony Orchestra and Klaus Mäkelä.
+In October 2024 percussionist Vivi Vassileva premiered Zinovjev's percussion concerto A Savage Beat with the Beethoven Orchester Bonn and Dirk Kaftan.

 In 2014 Zinovjev's composition "Gryf" was awarded the 3rd prize in the 3rd International Uuno Klami Composition Competition.

+Zinovjev is of Finnish and Russian descent.